strikles/blog/content/post/18-june-2020/index.md

 22:31pm - Attempt to force castration via noxious stimuli focused on my genitals.

 21:32pm - Attempt to force me to commit suicide by stabbing myself in the ear with a screwdriver by forcing me to feel repetitive nociceptive stimuli in my right inner ear.

+21:34pm - Attempt to force me to commit suicide by stabbing myself in the ear with a screwdriver by forcing me to feel repetitive nociceptive stimuli in my right inner ear.